 The concept of risk assessment is relatively straightforward and an important part of a business continuity program.
 However, there are many variations in both methodology and the conclusions delivered.
 Avalution’s team has found that executives respond best to a risk assessment that focuses on business risks as opposed to threats.
 For example:

 |The Situation The Organization Wishes to Avoid||Key Current-State Controls||Control Recommendations|

 |A loss of Building X, which houses the organization’s primary call center, thus impacting 30%of order capture.||

 This example, when prioritized with other recommendations based on likelihood and severity ratings, is far more actionable when compared to rank ordering events (i.e. tornado, fire, vandalism, etc.).
-Click here for a more in depth example with a full set of columns.

 An approach that meets this expectation is the Failure Modes and Effects Analysis (FMEA), a core process found within Six Sigma methodology.
 This type of analysis evaluates the likelihood of occurrence and the potential severity of the failure based on the organization’s current processes to manage that risk – generally referred to as “controls”.
 The following graphic is one way to display the outcome of such an analysis.
 The weighting of the measurements can be either qualitative (i.e. insignificant, minor, moderate) or based on percentages.
 The controls are not incorporated into the x/y axis below because they will directly affect either the likelihood or the severity of an incident.
 Thus, controls are accounted for in the relative rating of a particular risk.